senyuuri/rest-api-development/README.md

 If a response is received, you're good to go.

-**Please replace the details below with information relevant to your team.**

 ## Screenshots

 Please replace the example screenshots with screenshots of your completed